StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 1. On QWERTY try typing the word "stewardesses."
 It should be immediately obvious what the problem here is: your left hand does all the work while your right hand just sits there doing nothing!
 2. Now try typing the word "minimum."
 Aside from being another example of one hand doing all the work, QWERTY's minimum has additional problems: you have to jump over the home row to get from M and N to I and U, and you have to use the same finger to type M and U in succession.
 As variables, these are usually called "row jumping" and "same-finger", respectively, and most optimized layouts try to minimize them as much as possible.

-Basically, optimized layouts have less words like QWERTY's "stewardesses" and "minimum" -- words that are hard to type, split the load unequally among fingers and/or hands, and require your fingers to travel further.
-Consequently, typing is more comfortable overall on optimized layouts.
+Basically, optimized layouts have less words like QWERTY's "stewardesses" and "minimum" -- words that are hard to type, split the load unequally among fingers and/or hands, require your fingers to travel further, etc. Consequently, typing is less effortful on optimized layouts.

 ### Reduced Repetitive Stress Injury (RSI)